jameslunardi/powershell-library/README.md

 # PowerShell Library

 A collection of PowerShell scripts and automation solutions developed to solve real-world problems in a production environment.
-Built from a Security Engineering perspective for to assist with AD management, Azure Administration, and Security Operations.
+Built from a Security Engineering perspective to assist with AD Management, Azure Administration, and Security Operations.

 ## Disclaimer